-The following table illustrates the sensitivity of the net result for the year and equity to a reasonably possible change in interest rates for bills payable of +/-2.6% at December 31, 2019 and +/-1.6% at December 31, 2018 and variable rate loans and other receivables of +/-2.0% at December 31, 2019 and +/-2.9% at December 31, 2018.
+The following table illustrates the sensitivity of the net result for the year and equity to a reasonably possible change in interest rates for bills payable of +/-2.6% at December 31, 2019 and variable rate loans and other receivables of +/-2.0% at December 31, 2019.
 These changes are considered to be reasonably possible based on observation of current market conditions for the past 12 months at a 99% confidence level.
 The calculations are based on the Group's and Parent Company's financial instruments held at the end of each reporting period.
 All other variables are held constant.

-Increase in nterest Rate Decrease in Interest Rate -2.6% -2.0% 2019: Loans and other receivables Bills payable +2.6% +2.0% Increase (decrease) in: Profit before tax Equity P 31.7 22.2 (P ( 31.7 22.2 ) 2018: Loans and other receivables Bills payable +2.9% +1.5% -2.9% -1.5% Increase (decrease) in: Profit before tax Equity Р 11.7 7.7 (P ( 11.7 7.7 )
+Increase in nterest Rate Decrease in Interest Rate Loans and other receivables Bills payable +2.6% +2.0% -2.6% -2.0% Increase (decrease) in: Profit before tax Equity Р 31.7 22.2 (P (31.7 22.2))